Marx-wrld/File-Cloud-Sharing/README.md

 # File-Cloud-Sharing-using-Python-Gofile
-A python code that allows a user to share his file to the cloud using gofile.
+A python code that allows a user to share his/her file to the cloud using gofile.